belle2/basf2/analysis/doc/DeepFlavorTagger.rst

 Algorithm
 ---------

-Working horse of the algorithm is a multilayer perceptron with 8 hidden layers.
+The core of the algorithm is a multilayer perceptron with 8 hidden layers.
 It is trained with stochastic gradient descent.

 .. figure:: figs/network_scheme.png